Explore Veteran's benefits that can help with assisted living costs

 CLCs and state Veterans homes typically require a minimum length of service, an honorable discharge, and enrollment in the VA health system, but there are more requirements on top of these, especially for state Veterans homes as each state has different eligibility requirements.
-Availability is limited and Veterans with the greatest medical and financial need are often prioritized.
+Availability is limited, and Veterans with the greatest medical and financial needs are often prioritized.

 Housebound and Aid and Attendance pensions have additional eligibility requirements.
 Veterans must meet the above requirements and these in order to receive Housebound or Aid and Attendance benefits.
 Note that you cannot receive both A&A and Housebound benefits at the same time.